VirtoCommerce/vc-module-subscription/README.md

 * View full subscription history with all notifications, invoices and changes
 * Update active subscriptions (including payment plan changes)
 * Manual invoicing on subscription with any amount
-* Sending notifications for each life phase and subscription events
+* Notifications for each life phase and subscription events
-* Edit notification templates and manage the list of notification types which will be sent
+* Possibility to edit notification templates and manage the list of notification types
-* Customer can see information about upcomming Invoice
+* View information about upcomming Invoice

+## Scenarios

-## Recurring order scenario
+### Recurring order scenario

 1. Customer adds products to cart and proceeds to checkout
 2. Customer selects "I want this to be a recurring order" option
 3. Customer sets the recurrence parameters